sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

 Over the past 6-months, [Teammate name] has [exceeded high bar, met high bar, or did not meet high bar].
 Here are some examples that justify this performance rating:

 <ul>
+Example 1

-<li><strong>Situation</strong>: successful completion of [specific accomplishment or goal]. <strong>Behavior</strong>: [provide concrete example of how they achieved the goal]. <strong>Impact</strong>: [explain the impact or significance of the accomplishment].
+<li><strong>Situation</strong>: successful completion of [specific accomplishment or goal]
+<li><strong>Behavior</strong>: [provide concrete example of how they achieved the goal]
+<li><strong>Impact</strong>: [explain the impact or significance of the accomplishment]

+Example 2
-<li><strong>Situation</strong>: successful completion of [specific accomplishment or goal]. <strong>Behavior</strong>: [provide concrete example of how they achieved the goal]. <strong>Impact</strong>: [explain the impact or significance of the accomplishment].
+<li><strong>Situation</strong>: successful completion of [specific accomplishment or goal]
+<li><strong>Behavior</strong>: [provide concrete example of how they achieved the goal]
+<li><strong>Impact</strong>: [explain the impact or significance of the accomplishment]

+Example SBI response:
-<li><strong>Example SBI response: </strong>When I asked Charlie to develop a new marketing campaign for our upcoming product launch (<strong><em>situation</em></strong>), they immediately took on the open-ended task with enthusiasm and creativity, and delivered a comprehensive campaign strategy that included detailed plans for social media, email marketing, and event promotions (<strong><em>behavior</em></strong>).
-The impact of this project has been huge, specifically in terms of our return on investment.
+<li></strong>Situation: I asked Charlie to develop a new marketing campaign for our upcoming product launch
+<li></strong>Behavior: Charlie immediately took on the open-ended task with enthusiasm and creativity, and delivered a comprehensive campaign strategy that included detailed plans for social media, email marketing, and event promotions
+<li></strong>Impact: The impact of this project has been huge, specifically in terms of our return on investment.
 Since implementing Charlie's marketing campaign, we have seen a 20% increase in pre-orders for our new product.
 Additionally, their creative approach to the campaign has received positive feedback from our customers and helped to strengthen our brand image <em>(<strong>impact</strong></em>).

 <p>
 —--------------------